stijnherfst/HiveWE/README.md

 5. You need to close and open the CMD window after step 3!!
 6. Add the vcpkg location to your System Path variable (eg. "C:\vcpkg")
 7. Install dependencies
-`vcpkg install qt5-base glm soil2 stormlib casclib libjpeg-turbo qscintilla bullet3 qt-advanced-docking-system abseil[cxx17]`
+`vcpkg install qt5-base glm soil2 stormlib casclib libjpeg-turbo qscintilla bullet3 qt-advanced-docking-system abseil[cxx17] fmt`
 Estimated to take about 30 minutes
 8. Open Visual Studio as an Administrator and using the open folder button to open the HiveWE folder.
 (Administrator needed for creating a symbolic link on Windows)
 **Done**